payara/Payara/.github/CONTRIBUTING.md

 git checkout <YourBranchName>
 ```

-Merge said changes with the master branch by rebasing your code (effectively a neater marge for private repos):
+Merge said changes with the master branch by rebasing your code (effectively a neater merge for private repos):

 ```
 git rebase master